 Doral Transit System (DTS) and Tracking System

 The Doral Trolley… for all the right reasons.Doral Trolley System (DTS) official slogan

-The City of Doral conducted a local circulator planning/feasibility study under a grant from the Miami-Dade County’s Metropolitan Planning Organization (MPO).
-The study was brought before Council on June 13, 2007 and was approved as a pilot program.
-Consequently, the City launched a two-year pilot program on February 1, 2008.
-The Doral Transit System (DTS) goal is to provide service within the City of Doral, and provide connection to Downtown Miami and Miami-Dade County’s north and south communities, which are all reachable via transfer connections with Miami-Dade Transit (MDT).
+The City of Doral conducted a local circulator planning and feasibility study under a grant from Miami-Dade County’s Metropolitan Planning Organization (MPO).
+The study was brought before council on June 13, 2007 and was approved as a pilot program.
+On February 1, 2008, the city launched a two-year pilot program.
+The goal of the Doral Transit System (DTS) is to provide service within the City of Doral, and provide connection to downtown Miami and Miami-Dade County’s north and south communities, which are all reachable via transfer connections with Miami-Dade Transit (MDT).

-The objective of the Doral Transit System (DTS) is to provide efficient and effective public transportation for residents, linking them to work, shopping and school locations, providing alternatives to ease commute into the City’s employment areas, complementing Miami-Dade Transit (MDT) service, and positioning the City to respond to future public transportation opportunities that will result from street extensions, transit projects, and the build out of the City Urban Core (i.e. Downtown Doral and Park Square).
+The objective of the DTS is to provide efficient and effective public transportation for residents, linking them to work, shopping, and school locations; providing alternatives to ease commute into the city’s employment areas; complementing MDT service; and positioning the city to respond to future public transportation opportunities that will result from street extensions, transit projects, and the build out of the City Urban Core (i.e. Downtown Doral and Park Square).